BlauGroup/HiPRGen/README.md

 ### Installation

 HiPRGen depends on `pymatgen`, `openbabel`, `pygraphviz`, `pycairo` and `mpi4py`.
-In our experience, the conda version of MPI does not work consistently, so we use [nix package manager](https://nixos.org/) to get HiPRGen running on a wide range of systems.
+In our experience, the conda version of MPI does not work consistently, so we use the [nix package manager](https://nixos.org/) to get HiPRGen running on a wide range of systems.
 Instructions for installing nix can be found [here](https://nixos.org/download.html).

 The whole process looks like this:
 ```